 If you’ve heard of AMP (Accelerated Mobile Pages) then you’ll have already seen caching in action, as this is how Google helps websites serve their pages, specifically to mobile devices, more quickly than other types of page.

 So caching your website will make it load more quickly.
 But how important is that?
 If your site is already well coded, it should load within a couple of seconds maximum.
 So what real benefit does shaving a few tenths of a second off give you?
 Well, quite a big one.

-Patience is at an all time low.
+Patience is at an all-time low.
 People want what they want and they want it NOW.
 Users are not prepared to wait for a page to load.
-This is especially true on mobile, where any website lag seriously damages user experience.
+This is especially true on mobile, where any website lag seriously damages the user experience.
 Search engines know this and take site speed it into account when ranking websites.
 Improved site speed through website caching has two practical effects: 1) a better user experience and 2) an SEO benefit.
 While the user ‘might’ not notice a tenth of a second, Google will.
 Curious to see your website’s site speed?
 Try Google’s free PageSpeed Tool.

 How can you set up website caching?

 If you’re running a WordPress website like we are, you can install a caching plugin.
 We use Simple Cache Plugin which we find to be good and, well, simple… We get great results because we manage our own hosting servers and we make sure that speed is optimized at both levels.
 Most likely your website hosting service controls your server speed.
 If you pay for managed hosting, some caching features may be built in.
 So be careful not to overlap what they’re already doing.
 Also, if you’re running one plugin, don’t be tempted to turn on a second.
 It will either slow or break your site!

 Do you have caching enabled?
 Do you think you need more than website caching to get your site up to speed?